AhmetAksunger/Login-Register-API/README.md

 Login Register API coded in Java using Java Spring Boot,Swagger and PostgreSQL.

--Spring Boot Dependencies
+1. Spring Boot Dependencies
-  -Spring Boot Dev Tools
+   - Spring Boot Dev Tools
-  -Lombok
+   - Lombok
-  -Spring Web
+   - Spring Web
-  -Spring Data JPA
+   - Spring Data JPA
-  -Validation
+   - Validation
-  -PostgreSql Driver
+   - PostgreSql Driver

 Hashes the passwords before saving into PostgreSQL, handles the case where user tries to register with an email that already has been registered before.